eludris/eludris/plan.md

 ## Tokens

-About tokens, to be able to make API requests and connect to the Eludris gateway you will need a token, Eludris uses JWT tokens with a cryptographically secure pseudo-random string with HC128 as a secret, to get a Token you send an HTTP request to `/auth` with your email and password.
+About tokens, to be able to make API requests and connect to the Derailed gateway you will need a token, Derailed uses JWT tokens with a cryptographically secure pseudo-random string with HC128 as a secret, to get a Token you send an HTTP request to `/auth` with your email and password.

 Tokens work on a per-session basis which means that you have to generate a Token for every client you use to make it easy to invalidate any sessions without impacting others.